 Based on motley of factors (i.e. past experiences, beliefs), people react differently to the same situation.
 In the immigration world, such differences are accepted.
 Diversity in culture is celebrated.
 But in regulated professions, limits are set.
 So-called “governing councils” create policies and criteria to ensure that professionals do not go beyond thresholds.

-Truly, as a nurse, one cannot really predict what would happen in a day’s work.
-As a profession dealing with lives of people, relying on individual decisions alone, without guidance set by experts, could put lives at risk.
+Indeed, as a nurse, one cannot predict what would happen in a day’s work.
+As a profession dealing with the lives of people, relying on individual decisions alone, without guidance set by experts, could put lives at risk.
 There could be times when things run smoothly.
 (Oh we all hope for that kind of day.)
 But many times, circumstances could be action-packed.
-A seemingly stable patient could suddenly vomit, have blood pressures that plummet in minutes, refuse to take medications, hyperventilate, be angry and uncooperative just because… or even have a heart attack.
+A seemingly stable patient could suddenly vomit, have blood pressures that plummet in minutes, refuse to take medications, hyperventilate, be angry, and uncooperative just because… or even have a heart attack.

 What then makes for a prepared nurse?
-Aside from standards of practice that are considered as legal documents, there are also traits deemed by both theorists and practicing nurses as essential, vital or important in their day-to-day dealings in the workplace.
+Aside from standards of practice that are considered as legal documents, there are also traits deemed by both theorists and practicing nurses as essential, vital, or essential in their day-to-day dealings in the workplace.

 Patience with Patients